TETRAPOL

-TETRAPOL (Terrestrial Trunked Radio POLice) is a digital professional mobile radio standard, as defined by the Tetrapol Publicly Available Specification (PAS), in use by professional user groups, such as public safety, military, industry and transportation organizations throughout the world.
+TETRAPOL (short for TErrestrial TRunked RAdio POLice) is a digital professional mobile radio standard, as defined by the TETRAPOL Publicly Available Specification (PAS), used by professional user groups such as public safety, military, industry and transportation organizations throughout the world.
 Airbus Defence and Space is the main supplier of this technology.

 Description

 TETRAPOL is a fully digital, FDMA, professional mobile radio system for closed user groups, standardizing the whole radio network from data and voice terminal via base stations to switching equipment, including interfaces to the Public switched telephone network and data networks.
 End-to-end encryption is an integral part of the standard.